 OVEN FRIES.
 (A.k.a. baked fries.)

-It’s why you clicked on this post, isn’t it?
+It’s why you visited this post, isn’t it?
 Deep down, you’re hoping that there’s a solution for the soggy disappointment that is an oven fry.

 And I’m here to walk you through how to make crispy oven fries that do not disappoint.
 Fries that actually crisp up in the oven.
 Fries that aren’t too pitiful, limp, and bendy to dip into a sauce.